AI reconstruction of European weather from the Euro-Atlantic regimes: Conclusions

 Nonetheless, several limitations remain.
-Training \ac{AI} models usually require a large amount of data.
-We use monthly values from \trainyearstart to \trainyearend, for a total of 852 points.
-The small training dataset forces the use of a lightweight model with a limited number of trainable parameters.
-Additionally, training with the \ac{MSE} loss promotes smooth reconstructions with reduced variability.
-Other losses could be tested to have more realistic reconstructions.
-Moreover, the model is tested during the winters and summers in the \testyearstart -- \testyearend years.
-A small test dataset can significantly influence the statistical stability of the results presented in this work.
+Training \ac{AI} models usually requires a large amount of data.
+We use monthly values from \trainyearstart to \trainyearend, totaling 852 points.
+The small training dataset forces the use of a lightweight architecture with a limited number of trainable parameters.
+Training with the \ac{MSE} loss encourages smooth reconstructions with reduced variability.
+While this leads to lower error scores, it also suppresses part of the natural variability of the climate system.
+This behavior is typical of a deterministic model trained on pointwise losses, which tend to regress toward the mean state rather than reproduce the full range of plausible outcomes.
+A natural extension would be to design the architecture for probabilistic reconstruction.
+For instance, an ensemble of reconstructions could be generated by training the network with proper probabilistic losses such as the \ac{CRPS}.
+This would allow the model to produce a distribution of possible realizations rather than a single deterministic trajectory, better capturing forecast uncertainty and enabling the use of ensemble-based verification metrics.

 Despite these limitations, the approach is flexible and adaptable.
 The model can be extended to other regions, time scales, and surface variables.
 In particular, the sub-seasonal time scale presents a promising opportunity, offering both a richer dataset and potential for operational forecasting improvements.
 Recent studies have proposed new approaches for computing the \ac{WR} \citep{geert_2025,spuler_identifying_2024,springer_unsupervised_2024,mukhin_revealing_2024}.
-Incorporating these \ac{WR} could potentially enhance the reconstruction performance of the proposed \ac{AI}-model.
+Incorporating these \ac{WR} could potentially enhance the reconstruction performance of the proposed \ac{AI} model.

-The next efforts will be directed towards a fully \ac{AI}-driven method to forecast the \ac{WR} indices, which can be used as input to the \ac{AI} model presented here to obtain a forecast of the surface-level variables.
+The next efforts will be directed towards a fully probabilistic \ac{AI}-driven method to forecast the \ac{WR} indices, which can be used as input to the \ac{AI} model presented here (or to a probabilistic extension) to obtain a forecast of the surface-level variables.